Open Access at Muhlenberg College

 The faculty of Muhlenberg College is committed to disseminating the results of its research and scholarship as widely as possible.
 In keeping with that commitment, the faculty adopts the following resolution:

 Each member of the faculty and staff grants to Muhlenberg College permission to make his or her scholarly journal articles openly accessible in the College’s Institutional Repository, as permitted by publishers’ policies and/or copyright agreements.
-To assist the College in cataloguing and distributing the published scholarship of its faculty, each faculty and staff member will, upon publication of the article, provide an electronic copy of the author’s final manuscript of the article, along with the appropriate bibliographical data, to the Scholarly Communication Librarian.
+To assist the College in cataloging and distributing the published scholarship of its faculty, each faculty and staff member will, upon publication of the article, provide an electronic copy of the author’s final manuscript of the article, along with the appropriate bibliographical data, to the Scholarly Communication Librarian.
 This copy will be provided free of charge and in an appropriate format (such as PDF), as specified by the Library Committee in consultation with the Office of the Provost.

 Scholarly articles are understood to be articles published in peer-reviewed journals.
-The author’s final manuscript is understood to be the last version the author sends to the publisher after completion of the peer review process.
+The author’s final manuscript is understood to be the last version the author sends to the publisher after completion of the peer-review process.
 While this Open Access resolution only covers peer-reviewed journal articles held in the Institutional Repository, members of the faculty and staff are encouraged also to provide bibliographical data and, where possible per copyright owner permission, the full text, of any other publications (such as chapters and essays in edited volumes, reference articles, non-peer-reviewed articles, monographs and visual, audio, or multimedia works), for inclusion in the Institutional Repository.

 Submit your author's final manuscript

-The will then review the copyright restrictions of individual publishers using the Sherpa Romeo database or publisher websites to see if and when posting of an author’s final manuscript (a.k.a. “post-print) is permitted by the publisher.
+The Scholarly Communication Librarian will then review the copyright restrictions of individual publishers using the Sherpa Romeo database or publisher websites to see if and when posting of an author’s final manuscript (a.k.a. “post-print) is permitted by the publisher.
 Only if posting is expressly permitted by a publisher will the manuscript be uploaded to the repository.

 What is the author's final manuscript?

 The author’s final manuscript is the post-peer-review, pre-formatted version of a journal article.
-This version includes changes made in response to peer review, but is not a facsimile of the publisher’s formatted and paginated PDF or print issue.
+This version includes changes made in response to peer review but is not a facsimile of the publisher’s formatted and paginated PDF or print issue.

 Here is an example author’s final manuscript from Harvard’s repository: